Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip/swequip.md

 `-ammo` - Add an ammo variant on the attack.
 Either specify the ammo, ie. `-ammo fragmentation` or just `-ammo` will load up all the ammo variants
-`-offhand` - Removes the ability mod from the damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `-double` - Removes the ability mod from the damage roll and adds an attack called "Double ..." for Double-Weapon Fighting
+`-offhand` - Removes the ability mod from the damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `-double` - Removes the ability mod from the damage roll and adds an attack called "Double ..." for Double-Weapon Fighting `-f` - Adds a description field.
+If the weapon has a property text, all fields defined here will be added before

 **To Hit**
 `-b` - Add a bonus to the to-hit roll
 `-bstat` - Will swap out the modifier used for the to-hit roll.
 Ex: `-bstat wis` will swap the current weapons to-hit stat to the characters wisdom modifier

 **Damage**
 `-dmg` - Change the damage die on the attack
 `-d` - Add a bonus to the damage